Building Electrification

 What’s Happening?

-The WSEC update will substantially reduce emissions in new commercial buildings.
+The latest WESC code update, previously scheduled to go into effect October 29, 2023, was postponed until March 15, 2024.
+It has now gone into effect, and will reduce emissions in new commercial buildings.
 However, it will not completely eliminate fossil fuel emissions in new buildings.

-In coordination with energy code experts from the New Buildings Institute (NBI), and affected stakeholders, City staff drafted code changes that would help bridge the gap between the WSEC and full building electrification.
+In 2023, in coordination with energy code experts from the New Buildings Institute (NBI), and affected stakeholders, City staff drafted amendments to the then-proposed WSEC that would help move Olympia commercial buildings further towards full electrification.
 View summary of changes

 Why are we doing this?